Liver, Biliary, and Pancreatic Disorders

 Pancreatitis is an inflamed, swollen and irritated.
 If you don't recover from an acute pancreatitis attack, the inflammation gets gradually worse, you have chronic pancreatitis.

 Pancreatitis is a disease that causes inflammation and pain in your pancreas, the small organ that produces fluids and enzymes to break down food.
 This is part of the digestive process.
-When a gallstone blocking your pancreatic duct causes pancreatitis, it's known as gallstone pancreatitis.
+Sometimes a gallstone that gets stuck in the common bile duct can block your pancreatic duct and cause pancreatitis.
+This is known as gallstone pancreatitis.

 Fatty liver disease means that you have fat deposits inside your liver.
 These deposits may keep your liver from doing a good job of removing toxins from your blood.